-During FY22, the ISP received 18,632 new offender samples and submitted 19,004 samples to CODIS by the end of June 2022.
+During FY23, the ISP received 19,246 new offender samples and submitted 19,785 samples to CODIS by the end of June 2023.
 Additional samples were either in-process of analysis/backlogged or were not uploaded for various reasons (e.g., were duplicates, were ineligible, etc.).

 With the implementation of the new LIMS in December 2018, the ISP now defines backlog as an unfinished offender sample (in-progress or unstarted) at the Indexing Unit.
 In previous years, backlog was defined for the Indexing Unit as the samples that were not uploaded to CODIS within 30 days of when they were eligible for CODIS upload.
 Based on the past definition of backlog, for the past decade, the ISP had been able to maintain a zero backlog in offender samples, until January 2017.
-During FY22, the Indexing unit was able to continue to decrease the time required to analyze samples and reduce the backlog.
-Based on the way backlog is currently defined and the continuous influx of offender samples, it is unrealistic for the section to have a zero backlog.
-At the end of FY22, the CODIS sample backlog was 179.
+During FY23, the Indexing unit was able to continue to decrease the time required to analyze samples and reduce the backlog.
+After five fiscal years the Indexing section was able achieve a CODIS sample backlog of zero at the end of FY23.